Sydney-Informatics-Hub/intro-git/notebooks/02_config.md

 ```
 :::

-Dracula also has to set his favorite text editor, following this table:
+I also has to set his favorite text editor, following this table:

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|